-- Conduct daily worship in a sensitive, inclusive and respectful way - Show the children that worship time can be a period of calm reflection or 'buzzing' engagement - Regard worship as a special time and expect children to behave in an appropriate way; to be thoughtful and to listen carefully - Encourage the children to contribute their ideas and thoughts (Including Young worship leaders) - Create an atmosphere by using music, lighting candles or using objects that act as a focal point for the attention of the children.
-The cross is our main focus, lit by class candles to show that Jesus is the light of the world.
+- conduct daily worship in a sensitive, inclusive and respectful way - show the children that worship time can be a period of calm reflection or 'buzzing' engagement - regard worship as a special time and expect children to behave in an appropriate way; to be thoughtful and to listen carefully - encourage the children to contribute their ideas and thoughts (including Young Worship Leaders) - create an atmosphere by using music, lighting a candle or using objects that act as a focal point for the attention of the children.
+The cross is our main focus, lit by a candle to show that Jesus is the light of the world, and encircled by the class stones, representing Jesus as the foundation of Christianity.

-Collective worship is planned by staff, pupils, and the incumbent of our local church; whose input and collaboration we value greatly.
-We may also use external visitors where appropriate; to enrich the experiences the children have.
-Our school plans systematically and cohesively using resources such as 'Values for life' and 'Roots and Fruits' which are adapted and changed to meet the needs of our school.
-We are mindful of the variation in personal spiritual styles and provide a range of creative opportunities including (eg: music, silence, symbolism, drama, use of ICT).
-A detailed long term overview, and shared planning format ensures that there is a common understanding of the requirements of worship and enables continuity.
+Collective worship is planned by staff, pupils, and the incumbent of our local church, whose input and collaboration we value greatly.
+We may also use external visitors where appropriate, to enrich the experiences the children have.
+Our school plans systematically and cohesively, using resources such as 'Values for life' and 'Roots and Fruits', which are adapted and changed to meet the needs of our school.
+We are mindful of the variation in personal spiritual styles and provide a range of creative opportunities including music, silence, symbolism, dramaand technology.
+A detailed long term overview, and shared planning format, ensures that there is a common understanding of the requirements of worship and enables continuity.

-Our Values for each term-Year A: Our Values for each term-Year B:
+Our values for each term in Year A

+Our values for each term in Year B

+Term 1: Courage

-Term 1 - Courage Term 1 - Thankfulness
+Term 1: Thankfulness

+Term 2: Creativity

-Term 2 - Creativity Term 2 - Compassion
+Term 2: Compassion

-Term 3 - Peace Term 3 - Friendship
+Term 3: Peace

+Term 4: Trust

-Term 4 - Trust Term 4 - Hope
+Term 4: Hope

+Term 5: Forgiveness

+Term 5: Forgiveness

-Term 5 - Forgiveness Term 5 - Truthfulness
+Term 5: Truthfulness

-Term 6 - Justice Term 6 - Humility
+Term 6: Humility

-A Weekly Overview of our Collective Worship
+Weekly Overview of our Collective Worship

-Mondays - Singing Worship - Led by Mrs Dale

-Tuesdays - 'Values' Collective Worship - Led by Teaching Staff/Young worship leaders

-Wednesdays - 'Meet the World' Collective Worship - Led by Mr Lewis

-Thursdays - Bible themed Collective Worship - Led by Revd.
-Jane Shaw or the Open the Book Team Fridays - Celebration Assembly - Parents and friends are warmly invited and encouraged to attend this celebration of birthdays, certificates and special people
+- Mondays: Singing Worship led by Mrs Dale - Tuesdays: 'Values' Collective Worship led by Teaching Staff - Wednesdays: 'Meet the World' Collective Worship led by Mr Lewis - Thursdays: Bible themed Collective Worship led by Katherine Venning or the Open the Book - Fridays: Celebration Assembly led by Mr Lewis.
+Parents and friends are warmly invited, and encouraged, to attend this celebration of birthdays, certificates and special people.

-We invite all families and friends of the school to our weekly celebration assembly on a Friday and encourage them to attend.
 This promotes the community spirit of the school and is a practical demonstration of the way home and school work together to celebrate the achievements of our children.